 Madhurima Tuli: Happily moved on in life, enjoying singlehood

-Actor Madhurima Tuli is focused on work and not rushing into marriage.
+Actor Madhurima Tuli is focused on her work and not in a rush to settle down.
 She believes in being single and happy until the right person comes along.
-Her parents have also stopped pressuring her.
-She is currently shooting for projects with meaningful content.
+Her parents have also given up on pressuring her to get married.
+Tuli is currently shooting for projects with meaningful content and is excited for the release of her film Tehran.

 Actor Madhurima Tuli is happy to focus on work for now and let her personal life take its own course.